Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 The Spring Clean

-Step 3: Apply an even coat of matching touch-up paint to the impacted areas.
+Step 3: Apply an even coat of touch-up paint to the impacted areas.

-Step 4: Let the paint dry fully before using our furniture.
+Step 4: Let the paint cure completely before using your furniture.

 Injection-Molded Plastic